 Rachel Bowdon, Content and Education Manager

-As the Content and Education Manager, Rachel is responsible for managing the Center’s key marketing and member communication offerings, including the development and launch of the new NMSC website and member network, as well as the Center’s new annual publication, State of Main.
-Previously, Rachel led the development of the recently launched Main Street America Institute, the Center’s signature educational and training program.
+Rachel is responsible for managing key content and educational offerings of the Center.
+This includes overseeing all aspects of the Main Street America Institute, serving as the managing editor of State of Main and other special publications and reports, and leading special communications projects including the development and launch of the new CMS platform and online member community.
 Prior to joining NMSC in 2013, Rachel worked for the Sustainability Program and Preservation Green Lab at the National Trust for Historic Preservation.
 She graduated with a degree in Art History from DePaul University and received a Masters in Urban Planning and Policy from the University of Illinois at Chicago.

 Jodie Hiveley, Development Officer